 Joining the Ministry of Justice means you will become part of an inclusive organisation that values you and the communities we serve.
 It's our promise to ensure our workplace is one where our people feel healthy and safe, supported and able to be themselves at work.
 We value respect as the foundation for building a positive workplace culture and one where diversity is welcomed and celebrated.

 To apply, click the Apply button below to be directed to our Careers Website.
 You can view a detailed position description here, as well as complete an online application form by attaching your CV and cover letter.

-Salary Range: The appointing salary for this position will be between $50,128 and $70,768 based on skills and experience.
+The appointing salary for this role will be between $50,128 and $70,768 based on skills and experience.

 If you have any questions, please contact firstname.lastname@example.org